CarolineBolandin/CarolineBolandin/README.md

 - 👋 Hi, I’m @CarolineBolandin
 - 👀 I’m interested in practice my already acquired skills
 - 🌱 I’m currently learning React js to web Apps
-- 😁 I do not still have trouble creating and using my gits and repositories
+- 😁 I do not longer have trouble creating and using my gits and repositories

 <!---
 CarolineBolandin/CarolineBolandin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.